CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 > > {: .output}
 > >
 > > Suppose that Jimmy has added a similar picture in the meantime.
-> > His is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
+> > Hers is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
-> > When Alfredo tries to push, he gets a familiar message:
+> > When Nelle tries to push, she gets a familiar message:
 > >
 > > ~~~
 > > $ git push origin main